Fluffle the Crochet Bear Free Crochet Pattern – Faux Fur Amigurumi Teddy

 • R12: (sc2, dec) x6 (18 sts)

 • Begin stuffing.
 For this pattern, I decided to secure safety eyes with glue at the end so that I could figure out the best placement with the muzzle.
-However, if you feel strongly about securing the safety eyes with the plastic backing and don’t mind not being able to see the whole picture, then I would recommend putting the safety eyes in at round 11 (right under the current round) about 1.25 inches apart (if you are using worsted weight yarn for the muzzle).
+However, if you feel strongly about securing the safety eyes with the plastic backing and don’t mind not being able to see the whole picture, then I would recommend putting the safety eyes in at round 7 about 1.25 inches apart (if you are using worsted weight yarn for the muzzle).
+The eyes should be at the midpoint of the whole head.

 • R13: (sc, dec) x6 (12 sts)